astronomer/docs/software/configure-deployment.md

 ## Overview

 An Airflow Deployment on Astronomer is an instance of Apache Airflow that was created using the Software UI or the Astro CLI.
-Each Airflow Deployment on Astronomer is hosted on a single Kubernetes namespace, has a dedicated set of resources, and operates with an isolated Postgres Metadata database.
+Each Airflow Deployment on Astronomer is hosted on a single Kubernetes namespace, has a dedicated set of resources, and operates with an isolated Postgres metadata database.

 This guide walks you through the process of creating and configuring an Airflow Deployment on Astronomer.